genepattern/genepattern-notebook/README.md

 Some notes on setup of GenePattern Notebook environment.

 **IMPORTANT: The current version of the code here only works with GenePattern 3.9.3 and up!
-We recommend GenePattern 3.9.4 (the latest version), as this version fixs  bug in the server than can cause the Notebook to double prompt for authentication.**
+We recommend GenePattern 3.9.4 (the latest version), as this version fixes  bug in the server than can cause the Notebook to double prompt for authentication.**

 # Installation